0xsequence/sequence-unreal/README.md

 ### Account Federation

-In cases where users sign in & all is well, you can allow them to federate other login types so long as the Email matches.
+In cases where users sign in & all is well, you can allow users to federate other login types so long as the Email matches.
+Doing this allows users to login with Email, OIDC & Playfab login types such that they all access the same wallet address.

 You can use the following calls to achieve this:
 "UAuthenticator::FederateEmail" , "UAuthenticator::FederateOIDCIdToken" , "UAuthenticator::InitiateMobileFederateOIDC" ,
 "UAuthenticator::FederatePlayFabNewAccount" , "UAuthenticator::FederatePlayFabLogin"

 In the case of FederateEmail you need to be bound to the AuthRequiresCode Delegate and you complete the call with "UAuthenticator::EmailLoginCode"

 ### Account Federation & Force Create Account for EmailAlreadyInUse Cases